biscof/mind-games/README.md

 ## Introduction

-The Mind Games project is a collection of five console games.
-Players must answer questions and complete challenges in each game.
-The goal is to answer three questions correctly to win the game, while incorrect answers result in a restart.
+The Mind Games project is a collection of five console-based games.
+The goal is to answer three questions correctly to win the game.
+If the answer is wrong the game starts over.

 ## Features